TMALFSSISAWBOJBUMA/KB_simulator/README.md

 ![Main app view with devices placed in the test space](previews/main.png)

-It let's you place base stations, recivers and obstacles in open space and check if a connection between devices can be achieved.
+It lets you place base stations, recivers and obstacles in open space and check if a connection between devices can be achieved.

 ## Setup